The Future of Commercial Corridors and Centers: Land Use Code Updates

 The neighborhood visits seem concentrated on the central and south parts of town.
 Will there be any visits to commercial areas on the north side of town?

-ncoffman asked 6 months ago
+ncoffman asked over 1 year ago

 ncoffman, thanks for your comment!
 We appreciate your feedback about the focus of our neighborhood visits.
 We selected one commercial center within each City Council District.
 We did our best to select places in different areas of Fort Collins, but realize that the size and diversity of the commercial centers across Council districts (especially Council District 1, on the northeast side of town) is challenging.
 That's why we'll be hosting an additional event at the beginning of November in Old Town, held at a more accessible location and open to everyone.
 Stay tuned for details!
 In the meantime, we encourage you to use our interactive map tool here on the webpage to share your thoughts on the commercial zones across the city.
 We’re particularly interested in your feedback on aspects like street access, walkability, bikeability, landscaping and the physical layout of these areas.
 You can access the map HERE.